 Navigate to the Next Object

-In the text view, links to subsequent objects are displayed for each object.
+In the textual view, links to subsequent objects are displayed for each object.
 To navigate to the next object in the model:

 - Click the link in the Name and Description column (icon ).